gkalnutis/dbt-repo/README.md

 13. `rate_code_id` - there are cases where this value is null (51k rows).
 14. `store_and_fwd_flag` - there are cases where this value is null (51k rows).

+These initial findings would be used to define more advanced tests (ex. using dbt-expectations package) and calculate % of wrong data for each column and providing warnings and errors for different thresholds.

 ### Physical ERD Diagram

 It can be found in dbt documentation website.
 Also please see screenshot below: